Skip to content

 ParameterTypeDescription

-msgIntuMessageThe inbound message with rawData, content, headers, and metadata
+msgIntuMessageThe inbound message with body (parsed payload), transport-specific blocks (http, tcp, etc.), and metadata

 ctxIntuContextPipeline context — map variables, logger, channel config